uttaravadina/freertos_openthread/README.md

 ## How to run:
 Copy files into an example folder of nRF5 SDK for Thread and Zigbee.
 Version 2.0.0 was used.

-Use J-link RTT viewer for debugging.
+Use J-link RTT viewer for logging.